nesygems/nesygems.github.io/_speakers/speaker3.md

 ---

 <!-- Whatever you write below will show up as the speaker's bio -->
-Guy van den Broeck is an associate professor at the University of California, Los Angeles (UCLA), where he directs the Statistical Relational AI (StarAI) lab.
-His recent research has focused on Neurosymbolic AI, in particular using Probabilistic Circuits, a collection of tractable models for inference on discrete random variables.
-Guy obtained his Ph.D. at the KU Leuven on lifted inference for StarAI.
+Guy Van den Broeck is an Associate Professor and Samueli Fellow at UCLA, in the Computer Science Department, where he directs the StarAI lab.
+His research interests are in Machine Learning, Knowledge Representation and Reasoning, and Artificial Intelligence in general.
+His papers have been recognized with awards from key conferences such as AAAI, UAI, KR, OOPSLA, and ILP.
+Guy is the recipient of an NSF CAREER award, a Sloan Fellowship, and the IJCAI-19 Computers and Thought Award.